MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 If you recently obtained a subscription for Azure Information Protection, the names of your default templates are as follows:

-- **Confidential \ All employees** for Read or Modify permissions for the protected content.
+- **Confidential \ All Employees** for Read or Modify permissions for the protected content.

-- **Highly Confidential \ All employees** for Read-only viewing for the protected content.
+- **Highly Confidential \ All Employees** for Read-only viewing for the protected content.

 If you obtained your Azure Information Protection subscription some time ago, or if you don't have an Azure Information Protection subscription but have an Office 365 subscription that includes Azure Rights Management, the names of your default templates are as follows::